CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ----

 ## Model Construction
-Next, a simple 1-layer linear neural network is constructed.
+For the model, a simple 1-layer linear neural network is constructed.
+It takes in input images of size $28\times28$ pixels, passes them through a linear layer of $784$ ($28 \times 28$) nodes and generates a 10-dimensional output vector.
 This model uses ReLU activation functions and the *torch.nn.Sequential* module in PyTorch.
 Documentation for these functions can be found [here](https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html) and [here](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html).

 ```python
 D_in, D_out = 784, 10